What's new in System Center 2012 R2 - DPM

 System Center 2012 R2 Data Protection Manager (DPM) introduced the following features and capabilities:

-Windows Azure Backup—You can back up DPM data in System Center 2012 R2 and System Center 2012 SP1 to Windows Azure Backup.
+Azure Backup—You can back up DPM data in System Center 2012 R2 and System Center 2012 SP1 to Azure.

 SQL Server cluster support—DPM now supports the use of clustered SQL Server nodes for its database.
 This removes the standalone limitation that existed in System Center 2012 and System Center 2012 SP1, and provides the following: